testgithubrit11189/compiler_project/README.md

 # Educational Pseudocode Compiler

 This project is a lightweight compiler designed for beginners who write simple pseudocode.
-The tool converts pseudocode into valid Python code using:
+The tool converts pseudocode into valid c code using:

 - **Lexical Analysis** with SLY's Lexer
 - **Syntax Analysis** using a custom grammar and Parse Trees